-A holes map is a simple 1-channel texture that indicates whether there is a hole or not.
+The holes map is a simple 1-channel texture that indicates whether there is a hole or not.
 Black values correspond to holes.

 To import the holes map, go to the Textures field and choose the path to the holes map.

-Layers are dummy entities that don't have their own textures and used to group and organize materials.
+Layers are dummy entities that don't have their own textures and are used to group and organize materials.
 Layers can have masks that specify where materials textures should be visible on the terrain.